– Corrosive metal the chemicals that react in the presence of water along with oxygen. Corrosion of metal involves

 The zinc will react with oxygen to form zinc oxide if the zinc on exterior got damaged and this zinc oxide continues to protect Galvanised steel from corrosion by forming a layer on the exterior surface.

-So the corrosive metal steel is protected by utilising above protection methods and anti-corrosion treatments and other non-corrosive metals used in various construction and industrial fields.
+So the corrosive metals that corrode easily is protected by utilising above protection methods and anti-corrosion treatments and other non-corrosive metals used in various construction and industrial fields.

 Read also: Timber:Top 5 defects,preservation method 2 Batch mixer types|Batching plant 5 best methods of concrete mix design Concrete compressive strength:7,28 days